Gay Taichung · City Guide

 It is possible to do a day trip from Taipei to Taichung.
 First-time visitors may have spend a few days to explore all that Taichung has to offer.

-For our list of Taichung hotel recommendations for gay travellers, visit our Gay Taichung Hotels page.
+For our list of Taichung hotel recommendations for gay travelers, visit our Gay Taichung Hotels page.

 Popular visitor attractions include the world-class National Museum of Natural Science and hiking in the nearby hills.
 Taichung is famous for its downtown shopping experience, and in particular, the night markets where you can enjoy local food and snap up a few bargains.